relm-us/svelt-yjs/README.md

-# Sveltyjs
+# Svelt-yjs

-[Sveltyjs](https://github.com/relm-us/sveltyjs) is a library for your Svelte app that lets you build Svelte stores from Yjs types.
+[Svelt-yjs](https://github.com/relm-us/svelt-yjs) is a library for your Svelte app that lets you build Svelte stores from Yjs types.
 When built on the client-side Yjs library, your Svelte app gets transport-agnostic synchronization (e.g.
 [y-webrtc](https://github.com/yjs/y-webrtc),